rdfostrich/article-jws2018-ostrich/content/evaluation.md

 reducing storage requirements for each value, or by dynamically creating a new snapshot.

-Even though OSTRICH ingests slower than the other approaches,
-<span class="comment" data-author="RV">The <q>even though</q> seems inappropriate here: for instance, it is typical that slower compression algorithms are needed for smaller file sizes.
-The current phrasing makes that fact sound like a surprise.</span>
-the resulting storage size is in most cases smaller.
+OSTRICH ingests slower than the other approaches and achieves smaller resulting storage size in most cases.
 OSTRICH achieves a smaller store than all Jena approaches for BEAR-A, and is also slightly smaller than HDT-IC (1,49 times).
 For BEAR-B-daily, OSTRICH is 8,82 times smaller than HDT-IC, and it is 4,95 times smaller for BEAR-B-hourly.